hashgraph/full-stack-testing/fullstack-network-manager/README.md

 - Run `npm i` to install the required packages
 - Run `npm link` to install `fsnetman` as the CLI
   - Note: you need to do it once.
 If `fsnetman` already exists in your path, you will need to remove it first.
+  - Alternative way would be to run `npm run fsnetman -- <COMMAND> <ARGS>`
 - Run `npm test` or `npm run test` to run the unit tests
 - Run `npm run test-e2e` to run the long-running integration tests
-- Run `npm run fsnetman` to access the CLI as shown above
+- Run `fsnetman` to access the CLI as shown above.
+- Note that debug logs are stored at `~/.fsnetman/logs/fst.log`.
+So you may use `tail -f ~/.fsnetman/logs/fst.log | jq ` in a separate terminal to keep an eye on the logs.